Online Anger Management Course

 Court-Mandated vs. Voluntary Anger Management Classes

 Anger management classes can be either court-mandated or voluntary.
-Court-mandated classes are ordered by a judge as part of a sentence for someone who has been charged with a crime involving anger issues, such as assault.
+Court-mandated anger management classes are ordered by a judge as part of a sentence for someone who has been charged with a crime involving anger issues, such as assault.
 These classes are typically required to be completed within a certain timeframe and failure to do so can result in further legal consequences.

 Judges may require these programs in cases involving: